Internet DRAFT - draft-fleischhauer-ipv4-addr-saving

 unnecessary IPCP and RADIUS messages during the running PPP session

-should be prevented.
+can be prevented.

-corresponding signalling overhead between NAS and external Address
+corresponding signalling overhead between BRAS/NAS and external

-be chosen a bit larger than the interval between periodic messages of
+idle timer should be chosen a few seconds larger than the interval

-applications when IPv4 is used and optimize IPv4 address release and
+approach avoids problems for these applications when IPv4 is used and

-address renewal cycles can be avoided by such an approach.
+Very short and periodic IPv4 address renewal cycles can be avoided by

 4.2.
 Reducing IPv4 traffic on external interfaces